 Students must respect copyright laws that protect software owners, artists, and writers.
 Plagiarism in any form will not be tolerated.
 The use of College resources to infringe upon copyright laws (print, digital, and internet) is prohibited.
 This applies to all forms of electronic media including, but not limited to, software, electronic encyclopedias, image files, video files and sound files.
 For more information, see 3.0 Copyright Policy.

 The First Amendment protects the right to assemble and to petition, but it requires that the right be peaceably exercised in accordance with the law.
 This right may be exercised by the use of written or spoken words, by acts such as picketing and by "peaceable" mass assemblies and demonstrations, subject to College regulations on time, place and manner of such activity.

-The College will not tolerate the deliberate material or substantial disruption of the classroom, work environment or movement of others, nor will it condone violence or physical interference with the facilities or functions of the campus.
-If protestors (or anti protestors) resort to the use of violence or physical interference, College officials may, without delay, invoke the use of legitimate authority to remove all violators.
+The College will not tolerate disruption of the learning environment, work environment or movement of others, nor will it condone violence or physical interference with the facilities or functions of the campus.
+GRCC Police may, without delay, stop any demonstration that violates this regulation.

-Engaging in discrimination against other students, faculty or staff, College officials, or guests on the basis of age, race, color, religion, marital status, sex (including pregnancy), sexual orientation, height, weight, national origin, disability, veteran status, genetics and/or any other legally protected class not heretofore mentioned as set forth in GRCC Equal Opportunity and Non-Discrimination policy is prohibited in all programs, activities, services, employment and advancement including admissions to, access to, treatment in, or compensation in employment as required by state and federal law.
+Engaging in discrimination against other students, faculty or staff, College officials, or guests on the basis of age, race, color, religion, marital status, sex/gender, pregnancy, sexual orientation, gender identity, gender expression, height, weight, national origin, disability, veteran status, political affiliation, familial status, genetics, and/or any other legally protected class not heretofore mentioned as set forth in GRCC Equal Opportunity and Non-Discrimination policy (Policy 6.2) is prohibited in all programs, activities, services, employment and advancement including admissions to, access to, treatment in, or compensation in employment as required by state and federal law.